telerik/blazor-docs/components/numerictextbox/overview.md

 >tip To learn more about the appearance, anatomy, and accessibility of the NumericTextBox, visit the [Progress Design System documentation](https://www.telerik.com/design-system/docs/components/numerictextbox/)—an information portal offering rich component usage guidelines, descriptions of the available style variables, and globalization support details.

-## NumericTextBox Reference and Methods
+## Numeric TextBox Reference and Methods

 The NumericTextBox has a `FocusAsync` method that enables programmatic focus.
 To use it, obtain reference to the component instance.